 Financial credits for uptime

-If Mews does not meet the monthly uptime of 99.8%, Mews will offer you financial credits.
-The financial credits represent a sum calculated as a percentage of your monthly fee for the provision of services (excluding installation and training fees, merchant fees, Mews Marketplace fees, travel and other costs and other one-off fees as may be applicable) (Monthly Fee“) that will be credited to your future invoice.
+If Mews does not meet the monthly uptime of 99.9%, Mews will offer you financial credits.
+The financial credits represent a sum calculated as a percentage of your monthly Platform Fees (fee for the provision of services excluding installation and training fees, Merchant fees, Mews Marketplace fees, travel and other costs and other one-off fees as may be applicable) (“Monthly Fee“) that will be credited to your future invoice.

 Financial credits are calculated as follows:

 Guaranteed uptime amounting to 99.9 minus actual monthly uptime, the difference between these values multiplied by 5% of the Monthly Fee.

 For example, if the actual monthly uptime is 99.5%, you would be eligible to receive: (99.9 - 99.5) × 5% of Monthly Fee = 2% of your Monthly Fee.